grupo-teva/graylog-dev/README.md

-stop              Stop the containers terminate         Stop the containers (with --remove-orphans option set) restart           Restart the containers build             Rebuilds all the containers ssh               SSH into the graylog container ssh-root          SSH into the graylog container as root logs-mongodb      Tails the MongoDB container log
+stop              Stop the containers terminate         Stop the containers (with --remove-orphans option set) restart           Restart the containers build             Rebuilds the custom Nginx container ssh               SSH into the graylog container ssh-root          SSH into the graylog container as root logs-mongodb      Tails the MongoDB container log